ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Natural-Gradient-Method/README.md

 Now we see why we introduced the metric tensor <img src="https://latex.codecogs.com/gif.latex?%5Csmall%20%5Ctextbf%7BG%7D"> in the previous section :)

-Now we have a classical constrained optimization which is can be solved with the [Lagrangean multiplier method"](https://en.wikipedia.org/wiki/Lagrange_multiplier).
+Now we have a classical constrained optimization which can be solved with the [Lagrangean multiplier method"](https://en.wikipedia.org/wiki/Lagrange_multiplier).
 This is a very known method.
 If you don't know about it, you can easily understand it.
 [Just google it](http://lmgtfy.com/?q=Lagrange+multiplier)!

+The Lagrangean multiplier method adds the constraint to the initial optimization function:

 <!--